grizzlysoftware/dotykacka-java-api-v2-client/README.md

 Everytime `CloudEntity` object is about to being PUT/PATCH to API it's `etag` property value is applied as request `If-Match` header.
-Unfortunately this is very inefficient because right before request is being sent, request body(target object) is deserialized by specific interceptor to retrieve forementioned `etag` property.
+Unfortunately this is very inefficient because right before request is being sent, request body(target object) is deserialized by a specific interceptor to retrieve forementioned `etag` property.

 Warning!